ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/net-client-versions.dotnet.markdown

-# Client API : .NET Client versions
+# Client API: .NET Client versions

 .NET client is released for `netstandard2.0` and `netcoreapp2.1` targets and works on 32 and 64 bit platforms.